 You don’t have to keep all your products on offer the entire Black Friday weekend.
 Try introducing special deals at different times to encourage people to visit your store more frequently.

-Instead of limiting offers to the holiday weekend, try extending the sale for a fortnight.
+Instead of limiting offers to the holiday shopping weekend, try extending the sale for a weekend or two.

 Tease with pre-Black Friday sales

-You can also whet people’s appetite with a pre-Black Friday sale, like airline Ryanair did with their “Cyber Week swoops in early” email:
+You can also whet people’s appetite with a pre-Black Friday sale, like the retailer Kohl’s did in 2022 with their early Black Friday deals:

-Why not add some different offers after the BFCM weekend for those shoppers who missed out, like this email from Doggyloot:
+Why not add some different offers after the Black Friday weekend for those shoppers who missed out, like this offer from NWJ Fine Jewellry:

 Experiment with email and social media deal timings

-You can plan your Black Friday marketing campaigns for email and social media well before the sale starts and schedule messages accordingly.
+You can plan your Black Friday marketing campaigns for email and your social media channels well before the sale starts and schedule messages accordingly.

 Loomly Tip: Scheduling Slots allow you to set your preferred publishing schedule and save time when creating new posts in Post Builder: